-- Absent exigent circumstances, the Student Conduct Authority will notify a responding studentrespondent of any alleged Code violation(s) within five business days after receiving all appropriate information. - Written notice given to any reporting individualcomplainant(s) or responding studentrespondent(s) will include:
+- Absent exigent circumstances, the Student Conduct Authority will notify a respondent of any alleged Code violation(s) within five business days after receiving all appropriate information. - 2.
+Written notice given to any complainant(s) or respondent(s) will include: - a.

-- a.
 Sufficient detail to allow the student to prepare a response (including source of information, description of the alleged behavior(s), and specific alleged Code violation(s)); and - b.
-The date, time, and location of an information session, during which the reporting individualcomplainant or responding studentrespondent may view all materials related to the case, receive instruction regarding the student conduct process and the student's rights, and discuss the type of resolution process to be utilized. - c.
+The date, time, and location of an information session, during which the complainant or respondent may view all materials related to the case, receive instruction regarding the student conduct process and the student's rights, and discuss the type of resolution process to be utilized. - c.
 Notice that a student may waive the information session and advance directly to a formal hearing process by submitting notification in writing within two business days after the sending of the notice of alleged violation(s). - 3.
 Parent(s) of any student under the age of eighteen at the time of the alleged violation(s) may also be notified of pending alleged violation(s).